brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

   <span class="caption">Image: <a href="https://unsplash.com/@wocintechchat?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Christina @ wocintechchat.com</a>; <a href="https://unsplash.com/s/photos/laptop-computer?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

 Websites are for everybody, not just geeks such as your faithful correspondent, here.
-That's why this article is aimed at a **normal** person like you---a **non**-techie, **non**-geek---who's interested in getting a website of your own, or in improving one you already have, but just don't know how to proceed.
+That's why this article is aimed at a **normal** person like you --- a **non**-techie, **non**-geek --- who's interested in getting a website of your own, or in improving one you already have, but just don't know how to proceed.

 Maybe this would be your first-ever website.
-Or maybe you already have one but it's on something like WordPress, Wix, or Weebly---and, **good for you, you smart individual**, you want it to be on a much better platform.
+Or maybe you already have one but it's on something like WordPress, Wix, or Weebly --- and, **good for you, you smart individual**, you want it to be on a much better platform.

 Problem is, you keep reading that something called a *static website*, whatever that is, is the way to go, and you don't have a clue how to proceed.